SON destroys N450m worth of substandard LPG cylinders, roofing sheets – The Sun Nigeria

-The Standards Organisation of Nigeria (SON) has destroyed substandard LPG cylinders and aluminium and galvanised roofing sheets worth over N450 million, noting that these goods failed the minimum requirement of the standards.
+The Standards Organisation of Nigeria (SON) has disclosed that the organisation has destroyed substandard LPG cylinders, aluminium and galvanized roofing sheets worth over N450 million.

-Manafa at a destruction exercise in Lagos explained that despite efforts aimed at curbing the menace, these goods still find their ways into nation’s shores, while reaffirming its commitment to leave no stone unturned in its fight against substandard goods.
+Manafa explained that despite efforts aimed at curbing the menace, these goods still find their way into the nation’s shores, while reaffirming its commitment to leave no stone unturned in its fight against substandard goods.

-He stated that the standards for roofing sheets are very clear, stressing that the standards for aluminium profile roofing sheets specifies a minimum thickness of 0.4mm.
+He stated that the standards for roofing sheets were clear, stressing that the standards for aluminium profile roofing sheets specifies a minimum thickness of 0.4mm.

-He added,” Some of these roofing sheets come in 0.2, 0.3mm which are low guage quality.
+” Some of these roofing sheets come in 0.2, 0.3mm which are low gauge quality.
 These are the kind of roofing sheets people use for a short time and they are destroyed and at the end of the day, consumers do not get value for their money spent.
 We are not happy destroying these goods because it is a loss, not only to the importer but to the nation.
-One thing about destroying these kind of products is that they are products you burn, but for the gas cylinders we cannot burn them but see how we can recycle them to generate revenue for the nation.”
+One thing about destroying these kind of products is that they are products you burn, but for the gas cylinders we cannot burn them but we will see how we can recycle them to generate revenue for the nation.”

 He said some of the products seized were imported from China and Turkey and did not come with SONCAP certificates.